YatingLiang/ANLY-502-Massive-Data-Fundamentals/README.md

 |Gradient Boosting Tree |0.927  |2.620 |
 |Generalized Linear Regression |0.891|2.987|

+We can further examine the quality of models.
+Below shows two kinds of plot of each linear models: "Actual vs fitted value" and "Residuals vs fitted value".
+For the first kind, an idea model should have scatters lie close to the line y=x as many as possible.
+For the latter, a good linear model will usually have residuals distributed randomly around the residuals=0 line with no distinct outliers and no clear trends.
+The residuals should also be small for the whole range of fitted values.
+We can see that all of the three models meet with this condition and therefore hav good quality.

 <img width="450" height="450" src="/image/p&a_ridge.PNG"/> <img width="450" height="450" src="/image/res_ridge.PNG"/>
 <img width="450" height="450" src="/image/p&a_lasso.PNG"/> <img width="450" height="450" src="/image/res_lasso.PNG"/>